Materials received from Henry C. Pitz between 1968 and 1973.

 Included in the collection are a number of originals and lithographs by Pitz that remain unidentified, though some or all may have been published.

-Folder 2/3 of the John Martin Papers (DG0671) contains two Christmas cards illustrated by Pitz.
+Box 2, Folder 3 of the John Martin Papers (DG0671) contains two Christmas cards illustrated by Pitz.

 A. Biographical Material1/1 Brochure for Pitz exhibit at Lehigh University Department of Fine Arts, undated.